-Although we have applied for listing of the preferred securities on the American Stock Exchange, there is no current public market for the preferred securities.
-We cannot assure you that the preferred securities, if approved for listing, will continue to be listed on the American Stock Exchange or any other stock exchange or inter-dealer quotation system.
+Although the preferred securities have been approved for listing on the American Stock Exchange, there is no current public market for the preferred securities.
+We cannot assure you that the preferred securities will continue to be listed on the American Stock Exchange or any other stock exchange or inter-dealer quotation system.
 In addition, a listing does not guarantee that an established and liquid trading market will develop or, if developed, will be maintained or sustained following the issuance of the preferred securities.
 The underwriter has informed the Trust and us that it intends to make a market in the preferred securities.
 However, the underwriter is not obligated to do so and may discontinue such market making activity at any time without notice.
 Accordingly, you may experience difficulty reselling the preferred securities or may be unable to sell them at all.
-Even if an active trading market does develop, there is no guarantee that the market price for the preferred securities will equal or exceed the price that you paid for the preferred securities.
+Even if an active trading market does develop, there is no guarantee that the market price for the preferred $% \left(1\right) =\left(1\right) \left(1\right) \left($ securities will equal or exceed the price that you paid for the preferred $% \left(\frac{1}{2}\right) =0$ securities.
 Prices will be determined in the marketplace and may be influenced by a variety of factors, including many which are outside of our control.